qundao/mirror-mergiraf/doc/src/installation.md

 If you have Rust installed, you can also install Mergiraf from source by cloning [its repository](https://codeberg.org/mergiraf/mergiraf) and running `cargo install --path .` in it.
 Or download and build [Mergiraf on crates.io](https://crates.io/crates/mergiraf) with Cargo by running: `cargo install --locked mergiraf`.

+You can also download compiled binaries from Codeberg with `cargo binstall mergiraf` (assuming [cargo binstall](https://github.com/cargo-bins/cargo-binstall) is installed).

 ## Pssst!
 Why don't you install Difftastic too?

 [Difftastic](https://difftastic.wilfred.me.uk/) is a fantastic structural diff tool which works great in combination with Mergiraf.